Board of Directors 2017-2018

 |IN THIS SECTION|

-|Margarita Sophia Cortes, VP/Communications|
+|Margarita Sophia Cortes, VP of Communications|

 |Anita Katzen, Treasurer|

 |Maria Miles, Secretary|

-|Terry Greenberg, Communications|
+|Terry Greenberg, Programming|

-|Annetta Marion, Membership|
+|Annetta Marion, Development|

-|Flo Mitchell-Brown, Communications|
+|Flo Mitchell-Brown, Programming|

 |Claire Shanley, Membership|